algorand-devrel/community/README.md

 - should allow definition of complex data types (lists, sets, maps, structs)
 - should provide an abstract class to subclass for smart contracts/signatures
+- ABI methods produce IDL for generating a client
 ### SDKs

-- provide a min balance function
+- provide a min balance function either SDK or apis
 - provide an arbitrary sign/verify bytes (no MX prefix as domain separator)
+- Read IDL and produce a client which works well with SDKs

 ### Community Projects

 - Awesome Algorand repo with open source community projects